LIT-Protocol/lit-js-sdk/README.md

 <script onload='litJsSdkLoaded()' src="https://jscdn.litgateway.com/index.web.js"></script>
 ```

-You can then use all the sdk functions via LitJsSdk.default for example `LitJsSdk.default.toggleLock()`
+You can then use all the sdk functions via LitJsSdk for example `LitJsSdk.toggleLock()`

 Note that if you use a script tag like this, you will likely need to initialize a connection to the LIT Network using something like the below code snippet.
 The SDK requires an active connection to the LIT nodes to perform most functions (but, notably, a connection to the LIT nodes is not required if you are just verifying a JWT)